chai-workshop/chai2022-source/content/home/speakers.md

 # Order that this section appears on the page.
 weight: 50

-title: Our Invited Speakers
+title: Our Invited Speaker
 subtitle:

 content:
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-  - Speakers
+  - Speakers-2023
 design:
   show_interests: false
   show_role: true